DuhaimeLab/VirusHostInteractionPredictor/design_documents/SRS_document.md

 ## III.
 Requirements

+Before running the model, user will need to run CRISPRCasFinder to predict spacers in hosts of interest.
+Then run blastn between the viruses and their hosts, and between the viruses and the CRISPR-cas spacers.

 To apply the model on a small dataset (less than 50,000 pairs to be tested), this tool can be ran locally.
 On any dataset larger than 50k pairs, we recommend using a HPC cluster.

 To re-train and re-test the machine learning model, a HPC cluster is needed.